COVID-19 RESPONSE

 We are all affected by the coronavirus pandemic and extend our deepest gratitude and appreciation for everyone working on the front lines of the response to the COVID-19 outbreak.
-South Loop Montessori School is proud to support essential workers during this critical time of need, and we are grateful to have a community that is enthusiastically supporting our school, faculty and evolving operation that delivers the highest standard of Montessori education in the Chicagoland area.
+American Montessori Academy is proud to support essential workers during this critical time of need, and we are grateful to have a community that is enthusiastically supporting our school, faculty and evolving operation that delivers the highest standard of Montessori education in the Chicagoland area.

-South Loop Montessori School is open for families with Essential Workers, and we will welcome back students under our normal license when the Stay-at-Home Order is terminated.
+American Montessori Academy is open for families with Essential Workers, and we will welcome back students under our normal license when the Stay-at-Home Order is terminated.

 Read our announcement and click-through the tabs below include more detail on our updated school operations, procedures, and efforts to help prevent the spread of COVID-19:

-South Loop Montessori School will continue to provide programming and Montessori education for children 8 weeks to 9 years of age, operating as an ECCC in accordance with Governor Pritzker’s (and other local) Stay at Home Executive Order — which closed all Illinois child care programs but later allowed providers to re-license as essential services, permitted to serve families with Essential Workers only.
+American Montessori Academy will continue to provide programming and Montessori education for children 8 weeks to 9 years of age, operating as an ECCC in accordance with Governor Pritzker’s (and other local) Stay at Home Executive Order — which closed all Illinois child care programs but later allowed providers to re-license as essential services, permitted to serve families with Essential Workers only.

 The requirements [set by the Governor’s Office of Early Childhood Development (GOECD), Illinois Department of Public Health (IDHS), and Department of Children and Family Services( DCFS)] place more restrictive guidelines for maximum student group sizes, student and staff interactions between groups, a dedicated COVID-19 Emergency Child Care Center Risk Management Plan, and further health and safety measures.

-South Loop Montessori School is now a licensed Emergency Child Care Center, and we are proud to support families with essential workers with our Emergency Response Childcare program that operates from 7:30am to 3:30pm.
+American Montessori Academy is now a licensed Emergency Child Care Center, and we are proud to support families with essential workers with our Emergency Response Childcare program that operates from 7:30am to 3:30pm.

 We will welcome back enrolled families, under its normal DCFS license, to start when the executive order is lifted.
 In the meantime, virtual learning will continue with expanded Montessori curriculum and other e-learning programming broadcast through Zoom, Seesaw and Google Classroom.

-In addition to South Loop Montessori School’s COVID-19 Emergency Child Care Center Risk Management Plan, we have implemented strict health and safety measures to help control the spread of virus, including but not limited to:
+In addition to American Montessori Academy School’s COVID-19 Emergency Child Care Center Risk Management Plan, we have implemented strict health and safety measures to help control the spread of virus, including but not limited to:

 • Temperature Checks for Fever (upon arrival and during school)